My ultimate guide to making soft and fluffy Brioche Burger Buns that don't fall apart with that juicy burger.

-More and more often fashionable burger restaurants in the UK are taking the lead from the US and using brioche buns to serve their burgers on.
+More and more often fashionable burger restaurants in the UK are taking the lead from the US and using brioche rolls to serve their burgers on.
 I've seen it in Byron burger (the classic Byron burger is delicious), Gourmet burger (I could eat a million of their skinny fries with garlic mayo) and Five Guys (hooray! so glad they've finally branched out to the UK).

 I love the subtle sweetness of a good brioche.
-It's got to be shiny, dark golden and soft enough on the outside to wrinkle and squidge when you bite into it.
+It's got to be shiny, dark golden and soft enough on the outside to wrinkle when you bite into it.
 The inside has of course got to be soft, light and fluffy, but gently toasted to ensure that all of that lovely sauce and cheese doesn't completely sink in.

-I’ve had a few trials (with numerous errors) and then I came across this recipe from The Clever Carrot (I think she originally got the recipe from the NY Times).
-I made them, and now I’m hooked.
-I have no need to look anywhere else for a Brioche roll recipe.
-These Soft and Light Brioche Burger Buns perfect! (thanks Emilie!)
+I had a few trials (with numerous errors) and then I came across this recipe from The Clever Carrot (she originally got the recipe from the NY Times).
+I made them (with just a couple of tweaks) and they're perfect!

-Mix the yeast with water, milk and sugar, and then leave for 5 minutes until it starts to foam.
+- Mix the yeast with water, milk and sugar, and then leave for 5 minutes until it starts to foam.

-Meanwhile mix your bread flour, all-purpose (plain) flour, salt and butter in a mixer, then beat in the yeast mixture along with 1 egg.
-Yes, only 1 egg is needed - which is a little unusual with Brioche (usually you'd use at least 3), but trust me, is all you need to get a perfect, light-textured brioche.
+- Meanwhile mix bread flour, all-purpose (plain) flour, salt and butter in a mixer, then beat in the yeast mixture along with 1 egg.
+Yes, only 1 egg is needed - which is a little unusual with brioche (usually you'd use at least 3), but trust me, is all you need to get a perfect, light-textured brioche.
 Beat the dough in the mixer for 10 minutes and then place in a bowl:

 Leave to cool and then enjoy (trying not to slather the warm rolls in butter and eat them all before your burgers are ready).